josephwegner/makehex/README.md

-# Hexamagon
+# MakeHex

-Hexamagon is a live-play hex mapping tool.
+MakeHex is a live-play hex mapping tool.
 It excells at creating low-fideltiy hex-based maps that can be used in real-time during your gaming sessions to give players a clear and immersive experience of the game.

 ## Hosting

 A key component of Hexmagon is its ability to be run and hosted easily by players that are so inclined.
-You can certainly create maps using our [hosted service](https://hexamagon.joewegner.com), but you are also more than welcome to host elsewhere and manage the tool yourself.
-There are a few components and configuration you should understand when setting up a Hexamagon instance.
+You can certainly create maps using our [hosted service](https://www.makehex.com), but you are also more than welcome to host elsewhere and manage the tool yourself.
+There are a few components and configuration you should understand when setting up a MakeHex instance.

 If you're lucky, you can kick off the app with two simple commands: